 - CPI (Max) – the maximum Cost Per Install observed among all campaigns.

 - CPI (Min) – the minimum Cost Per Install observed among all campaigns.

 - CPI (Max – Min) – the range between maximum to minimum CPI.

 Two Apps are not the Same

 Each campaign and app is different.
 For example, you might exclusively use affiliates that share a transparent list of their publishers and advertising networks.
-This will alleviate any concern due to high maximum and average number of redirections.
+This will alleviate any concern due to the high maximum and the average number of redirections.
 Thus, these results are best deciphered through an Interceptd consultant, who is trained in merging the unique context of user’s apps and their mobile ad campaigns with their ad fraud solutions, ad fraud results and their App Fraud Health Assessment results.

 If you’d like to discuss your App Fraud Health Assessment results with one of our friendly consultants, or discuss ways to identify and block ad fraud in your mobile ad campaigns, click here to book a free consultation.